Spring is in the air & it’s time to get outside! These are a few of our favorite North Shore Playgrounds- and what we love about them!

 9 Green Bay Road (on the SE corner of Gage St. across the street from Graeter’s Ice Cream)

 Amenities: Ample benches and picnic tables, Bike Racks, Bocce Ball Courts (balls are available for rent at Green Bay Cycles), Playground and Splash Pad, Clean Restrooms, Shelter

 What we love: Hubbard Woods has ample street parking on Green Bay Rd., Gage St. (by the Once Upon a Bagel) and at the Hubbard Woods train station.
 Some parents will like that there is no sand at this park ;).
-My kids like the unique playground features like spin pole, balance table and other sensory-rich features.
-Of course, they love to get wet!
-This park is in the heart of downtown Winnetka with amazing shopping and restaurants within walking distance.
-Strict time regulations with the parking on Gage St. and you will get ticketed so heads up about that!
+My kids like the unique playground features like spin pole, balance table and other sensory-rich features & of course, they love to get wet!
+This park is in the heart of downtown Winnetka in the Hubbard Woods district with amazing shopping and restaurants within walking distance.
+Strict time regulations with parking on Gage St.- you will get ticketed, so heads up!